MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/code-example--finish-install-actions-in-a-co-installer.md

 # Code Example: Finish-Install Actions in a Co-installer

+> [!NOTE]
+> Features described in this section are not supported in universal or mobile driver packages.
+See [Using a Universal INF File](using-a-universal-inf-file.md).

 In this example, a co-installer performs the following operations to support finish-install actions: